 - Other software running on the target machine impacts your application performance

 Executing performance tests only at the end of a sprint/iteration or as the very last step before a product release will uncover all the small accumulated problems or environmental related problems at once.
-Finding all these problems late means additional effort by the dev team to analyze these problems (going back in the change log, getting back into the code, …) and jeopardizes the project schedule.
+Finding all these problems late means an additional effort by the dev team to analyze these problems (going back in the change log, getting back into the code, …) and jeopardizes the project schedule.

-Furthermore a developer cannot verify if his improvements are real improvements or only improving the product in his local test setup.
+Furthermore, a developer cannot verify if his improvements are real improvements or only improving the product in his local test setup.

 Therefore: focus early and continuously on the performance aspect of your code.

 Why the traditional approach failed

 Prior to “eating our own dog food” we approached performance management in two traditional ways:

 Developers used profilers on their local machine to identify hot spots on manually executed test cases, e.g.: clicking through the main use case of the new feature.
 This is of course a valid approach and identifies general performance problems like non optimized algorithms – non-performing usage of collections, “wasted” memory …